Research Areas

 Discarded cigarette butts are among the most prevalent litter found at ocean beaches and in inland waterways.
 In addition, the growing popularity and improper disposal of electronic nicotine delivery devices (ENDS) is an emerging source of tobacco product waste.
 However, the environmental and health impacts of these tobacco waste products have not been evaluated.
 Cigarette tobacco and smoke contain numerous toxic chemicals, and cigarette filters are made of non-biodegradable plastic that traps cigarette smoke particulates and less volatile chemicals.
 Therefore, harmful chemicals may leach from the filters and unburnt tobacco in cigarette butts.

-Cannabis cultivation may have local environmenal impacts due to the use of pesticides and fertilizer, and from plant residue.
+Cannabis cultivation may have local environmental impacts due to the use of pesticides and fertilizer, and from plant residue.

 Example Projects

-- Identification of tobacco product waste contaminants by non-targeted analysis.
+- Identification of tobacco product waste contaminants and evaluation of their bioaccumulation and toxicity.

 - Analyze pesticides in ambient waters downstream of cannabis farms.